6 Multiple Regression

 andincome

 is 0.464.
 The linear relationship is positive albeit somewhat weak.
-In other words, higher income is only weakly associated to higher debt. - Observe also that the correlation coefficient between the two
+In other words, higher income is only weakly associated with higher debt. - Observe also that the correlation coefficient between the two

 explanatory variables,